sajorobinson/vanish-pad/README.md

 1. Clone the repo to your machine.
 2. Navigate to the repo: `cd ~/Documents/GitHub/VanishPad`
-3. Build the app with the included script: `swift build.swift`
+3. Build the app with the included script: `swift Build.swift`

 The resulting application will build in the repo directory.